 ‘Nightdance is the most rhythmically breathtaking performance I’ve seen this year, and potentially of all time.
 It’s uniquely its own thing, and you simply cannot tear your eyes away from it.

 ….those like myself who love to be immersed in the experience of club land will find it totally exhilarating.
 Lane and her team have successfully produced something hyper-modern and totally memorable.’

 Nightdance is filled with secret dramas and impenetrable mysteries the way that any dancefloor is, and it’s stitched together with the tight but invisible logic of a dream.
 And like a dream, when you’re in it you don’t question why this carefully but inexplicably costumed character appears at one point, because there’s an emotional sense to it that’s beyond waking thought.
 That Melanie Lane successfully puts her audience in that state is a rare triumph, and one that won’t be forgotten.

-'Wonderwomen' creates something extraordinary, even if the very ordinary phrase has to be used here now: the staging succeeds in breaking open habits of perception and underneath perceptions.'...'in several respects, this is a rare, strong performance.’
+'Wonderwomen' creates something extraordinary, even if the very ordinary phrase has to be used here now: the staging succeeds in breaking open habits of perception'...'in several respects, this is a rare and powerful performance.’